 Compliance Program Launched

-The coalition designed the compliance testing program to align with and compliment the national strategy established by ONC.
+The IWG designed the compliance testing program to align with and complement the national strategy established by ONC.
 To that end, the Compliance Testing Program:

 - Utilizes an accredited and authorized testing laboratory and certification body, leveraging the strategy implemented for the EHR certification program